telerik/kendo-react-buttons/docs/button/index.md

 ### Enable and Disable

-By default, the Kendo UI Button for React is enabled.
+By default, the Button is enabled.

 ```html-preview
     <div id="app"></div>